Social | Talent creativity

 Supporting self-directed career development

 In addition, the Group implements Management by Objectives and similar systems in order to enhance organizational performance through supporting employee development and growth.
-In Japan, we set performance goals once a year for managers and twice a year for staff, and promote a process for achieving these goals through regular meetings and dialogues with their supervisors during the term.
+In the Company, we set performance goals once a year for managers and twice a year for staff, and promote a process to achieve these goals through regular meetings and dialogues with their supervisors during the term.

 The table below reflects the percentage of employees regularly receiving performance reviews and career development interviews (assessments).